xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_attribute_values.md

 This field type allows to add a hidden global attribute to a product that can be seen and used by a store administrator only (e.g. to add some product info that should not be displayed to customers in the storefront but can be used for admin purposes like {% link "Google Product Feed" ref_7aXFWHEN %} module configuration).

-Hidden field attribute is displayed as a separate tab of the Attributes section on the product details page:
+Hidden field attribute is displayed as a separate tab of the **Attributes** section on the product details page (**Attributes** -> **Hidden attributes**):

 ![hidden-tab.png]({{site.baseurl}}/attachments/ref_bTfJ9bTS/hidden-tab.png)

 The Hidden field attribute is configured the same way as the [Plain field](#plain-field) attribute, however unlike Plain field it doesn't allow to add multiple values to a product.
-A store admin can set only one value from the list of available per a hidden field attribute for a product.
+A store admin can set only one value per a hidden field attribute for a product from the list of available.

 ![attributes-tab.png]({{site.baseurl}}/attachments/ref_bTfJ9bTS/attributes-tab.png)

+{% note info %}
 Hidden field attibutes unlike global attributes of any other type can be created in the **Classes & Attributes** section only.
 See {% link "Managing global attributes" ref_HzMkgc0q %} for more info.
+{% endnote %}

 ## Multi-value attributes (product options)